MPDzDev/italian-adventure-countdown/readme.md

-# Italian Adventure Countdown
+# The Mysterious Journey

-A fun treasure hunt app that counts down to your nieces' visit to Italy on July 20th.
-The app features a progress bar with a cute Vespa that shows how much time has passed since the beginning of the year, as well as daily Italian trivia facts.
+A mysterious journey countdown app for your nieces' visit to Italy on July 20th.
+The app features a progress bar with a Vespa that shows how much time has passed since the beginning of the year, all in a mystical theme that builds anticipation for a future treasure hunt.

 ## Features

 - Visual progress tracker with an animated Vespa
-- Countdown showing exact days until the visit
+- Countdown showing exact days until the mysterious adventure begins
-- Daily Italian trivia that changes each day
+- Mystical design with animations and glowing elements
 - Responsive design that works on all devices
-- List of places to explore in Italy
+- Prepared for future treasure hunt implementation

 ## Deployment Instructions